invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

   },
   ios: {
     sound: 'media/kick.wav', // A local sound file you have inside your app's bundle
-    categoryId: 'post', // A category that's already been created by your app
+    categoryId: 'post', // Must be a category that has already been created by your app
     attachments: [{url: 'https://placeimg.com/640/480/any', thumbnailHidden: true}] // array of attachments of type `IOSNotificationAttachment`
     // 🚧 Adding `foregroundPresentationOptions` controls how to
     // 👇 behave when app is UP AND RUNNING, not terminated, AND not in background!